dilaraozdemir/pattern-recognition/README.md

     N = No

-🔸Counter for whole yes number;
+🔸 Counter for whole yes number;
 ```
 yes = 0
 for i in range(len(data)):